 Google Meet automatically switches the layout in a meeting to display the most active content and participants.

 You can change the number of participants you see on your screen.
-The number of tiles may change depending on the size of your browser window.
+Your changes are automatically saved and appear in future meetings.
+The number of participant tiles may change depending on the size of your browser window.

 - On a computer, join a video meeting.